hyperledger/fabric-sdk-node/README.md

 * node runtime version 4.5 or later (which also installs the npm tool)
 * npm tool version 2.15.9 or later
 * gulp command
-* docker (not required if you only want to run the headless tests with `npm test`, see below)
+* docker (not required if you only want to run the headless tests with `npm test-headless`, see below)

 Clone the project and launch the following commands to install the dependencies and perform various tasks.